 A previous post discussed some of the general aspects of a Chapter 13 Bankruptcy plan.
-For homeowners who are delinquent on their mortgages, the amount to be repaid may be substantially lower than the amount the moneylender claims that you owe.
+For a homeowner who is delinquent their mortgage, the amount to be repaid may be substantially lower than the amount the moneylender claims that you owe.

 Most mortgage companies are upfront and evenhanded when dealing with their customers.
 However, it is not uncommon for mortgage companies to charge some outlandish fees, such as: